Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * **Persistent:** Nextor will enter disk emulation mode on every computer reset, until that mode is manually disabled by pressing 0 while booting.
 In this mode the pointer to the emulation data file is set in the partition table of one of the devices controlled by Nextor (usually the same device that contains the emulation data file and the disk image files, but that's not mandatory).

-Both variants of disk emulation mode can be entered by using the `EMUFILE.COM` tool with the `set` parameter, being the one-time variant the default one.
+Both variants of disk emulation mode can be entered by using the `EMUFILE.COM` tool with the `set` parameter, with the one-time variant being the default.

 #### 3.9.2.
 Changing the image file

 Up to 32 disk image files can be specified for an emulation session, but only one of them is active at a given time.
 In order to switch to a different file, you must press the appropriate key while the computer is trying to read the file; this will emulate a disk change.
 The keys are 1-9 for the first nine image files, then A-W for the rest, in alphabetical order.

-For example, assume that you are playing a two disks game.
-You boot with disk 1 and at some point the game asks you to insert disk 2 and press space key.
-Just press 2 (they key assigned to the second image file) and the space key at the same time and you're good to go.
+For example, assume that you are playing a two-disk game.
+You boot with disk 1 and at some point the game asks you to insert disk 2 and press the space key.
+Just press 2 (the key assigned to the second image file) and the space key at the same time and you're good to go.

 Alternatively, you can also press the GRAPH key when the computer is trying to read the file.
-The CAPS led will lit and the computer will freeze until you release GRAPH and press the appropriate file key (or you can press GRAPH again if you change your mind and want to keep using the same disk).
+The CAPS LED will light up and the computer will freeze until you release GRAPH and press the appropriate file key (or you can press GRAPH again if you change your mind and want to keep using the same disk).
 This is useful when having to directly press an alphanumeric key while disk access is performed is a problem (for example, you are in the BASIC prompt and you want to trigger a file change when executing a FILES command: the pressed key would be added to "FILES" causing a Syntax Error).

 #### 3.9.3.
 Rules and restrictions

 The following rules and restrictions apply to the disk emulation mode:

-- The primary controller must be a Nextor kernel with a device-based driver.
+- The primary controller must be a Nextor kernel.

 - The emulation data file and all the disk image files must be placed in devices controlled by the primary controller (but they can be in different partitions and even in different devices).

 - The emulation data file stores information about absolute device sectors, therefore it will be unusable if the disk image files are moved and file renames will have no effect.
-It is recommended to either generate the file immediately before using it, or have a partition reserved only for disk image files and their corresponding emulation data files (that is, a partition where you usually don' create or move files around).
+It is recommended to either generate the file immediately before using it, or have a partition reserved only for disk image files and their corresponding emulation data files (that is, a partition where you usually don't create or move files around).

 - The disk image files must have a size of at least 512 bytes and at most 32 MBytes, must not contain partitions (the contained filesystem is expected to start right at the beginning of the file), and must contain a proper FAT12 filesystem (the FORMAT command will not work in disk emulation mode).

 - The disk image files must not be fragmented, that is, their contents must be placed across consecutive sectors in the device.

 - Disk emulation mode is always started in DOS 1 mode and in Z80 mode.
-If you want to start a game in R800 mode, do the following: keep pressed GRAPH and 2 while the computer boots, and when the caps led lits, release both keys and press 1.
+If you want to start a game in R800 mode, do the following: keep GRAPH and 2 pressed while the computer boots, and when the CAPS LED lights up, release both keys and press 1.

 - All Nextor controllers but the primary one will be disabled when disk emulation mode is entered.
 MSX-DOS kernels (such as the internal floppy disk drive) will not, but you can force them to disable themselves by pressing SHIFT while booting; this is useful to free some memory.

-#### 3.9.4 How to free some memory
+#### 3.9.4.
+How to free some memory

 Some games will not work "out of the box" because they assume that only the floppy disk drive is present in the system, but now there are drives allocated for both Nextor and the floppy drive, and thus the amount of free memory is smaller.
 You can do the following in order to increase the amount of memory available for games:

 - Press SHIFT while booting to disable the internal floppy disk drive (and any other MSX-DOS kernel, for that matter).

 - Press 5 while booting to force Nextor to allocate only one drive for itself (useful only if you have more than one device connected to your Nextor controller).
-If your emulation session has five or more disk images, do the following instead: press GRAPH+5 until the caps led lits, then release both keys and press 1.
+If your emulation session has five or more disk images, do the following instead: press GRAPH+5 until the CAPS LED lights up, then release both keys and press 1.

 #### 3.9.5.
 Known bugs